-'Pandemic Pod' Means Something Different to Everyone
+Sorry to Burst Your Quarantine Bubble

 Read: The most American COVID-19 failure yet

-The podders I spoke with also had very different standards for rule making and communication.
+The podders I spoke with also had very different standards for rule-making and communication.
 Angel’s house, for example, has a Google Doc of agreements (“wash your hands as soon as you enter the house,” “immediately report exposures or symptoms to the rest of the pod”).
 Selby’s nannying contract includes a list of permitted activities.
 But some groups don’t have formal agreements at all.
 Sue Loh, a 44-year-old programmer and software developer who lives outside Seattle, told me that she considers her children’s nanny to be part of her household (she prefers household to pod or bubble because her family and her nanny are interacting for practical, not social, reasons).
 But Loh hasn’t asked her nanny or her nanny’s family to “limit their behavior at all,” she said, because “we just know from her own behavior that it’s probably not any more risk than we’re already taking.”

 By any strict definition, Loh’s and Angel’s groups are not bubbles at all, because they’re not closed networks.
 Open pods aren’t useless, especially if everyone is good about wearing masks, but they’re still riskier than a self-contained pod, no matter how pandemic-conscious members are in the rest of their life.
 “As soon as you sort of break your bubble, the connections can be infinite.
 And this is how [the virus] spreads,” McGraw, of Penn State’s Center for Infectious Disease Dynamics, said.